-Figure 1 shows the extent of cracking in a reinforced concrete dam at the end of a non-linear seismic time history analysis utilizing the ANACAP concrete model.
+BELOW FIGURE 3.
+LS-DYNA Simulation of Tornado Missile Impact on Ventilation Pipe and Resulting Restriction in the Cross Section analysis utilizing the ANACAP concrete model.
 Within the ANACAP model, concrete cracks never heal once formed.
-This results in localized load redistribution, a better representation of the dynamic behavior of the model, and more accurate results when compared to "built-in" concrete design's cause of failure and to develop constitutive models found in standard finite element libraries.

-Advanced Structural Analysis of Steel

-ASA of steel components typically includes coupled nonlinear thermalmechanical analysis to assess the structural performance of new designs, as-built vulnerabilities, efficacy of retrofit modifications, or to perform root cause failure analysis.
+This results in localized load redistribution, a better representation of the dynamic behavior of the model, and more accurate results when compared to "built-in" concrete constitutive models found in standard finite element libraries.
+Advanced Structural Analysis of Steel ASA of steel components typically includes coupled nonlinear thermalmechanical analysis to assess the structural performance of new designs, as-built vulnerabilities, efficacy of retrofit modifications, or to perform root cause failure analysis.
 Structural Integrity commonly performs analyses to evaluate fatigue and fracture risks in steel structures where finite element modeling is often employed.
-When a system is comprised of several nonmonolithic components, additional constraints are included in the finite element model to accurately represent traditional calculation methods lead the contact and interaction that might to unrealistic or overly conservative occur between the components during the analysis sequence.
+When a system is comprised of several nonmonolithic components, additional constraints are included in the finite element model to accurately represent the contact and interaction that might occur between the components during the analysis sequence.